-Karen Duan is a designer with a background in hand making and a commitment to delicate, detailed work.
-She is currently pursuing her Master of Architecture at Harvard Graduate School of Design, as part of the Advanced Placement (AP) program.
+Karen Duan is a designer with a background in hand making, and a commitment to delicate, detailed work.
+She received her Master of Architecture from Harvard Graduate School of Design, as part of the Advanced Placement (AP) program.

 Previously, she earned her B.S. in Architecture with a minor in Creative Writing from the University of Michigan.
 There, her thesis project “Mass Inurement: Commodity King” won the Wallenberg Studio Award for excellence in conception and execution.
 (Project published and on view in Dimensions 31.)

-Karen lives in Somerville, Massachusetts, and enjoys reading and collecting pens in her free time.
+Karen currently lives in Ann Arbor, Michigan, and enjoys reading and collecting pens in her free time.